4 Questions to Consider when Choosing a Cremation Urn

 Overcoming The Challenge of Many Urn Choices

 Your choice of a cremation urn will undoubtedly pay homage to your loved one.
+The place it will rest and your sensibilities of décor will also factor into your choice.
 Arriving at a decision for a final resting place for the ashes will also leave you with a sense of resolution.
 By exploring a few simple questions and narrowing your choices, a challenging situation will result in a satisfying outcome.
 To get a pictorial view of cremation urn choices see our infographic: The Wide World of Cremation Urns.

 To further assist you, check out our Planning Guides on selecting the right size cremation urn, planning scattering ceremonies, as well as other topics that include details regarding biodegradable urns, green burials, purchasing an urn for a grieving friend, and planning a memorial service.